Some apps were listening to you through the smartphone’s mic to track your TV viewing, says report

 Thankfully, today’s app stores operated by Apple and Google require apps get user consent when an app wants to tap into the microphone.
 On apps distributed by the iOS App Store, there’s even a dedicated pop-up that forces you to agree to the microphone usage when the app first runs.

-Additionally, you can check where you’ve consented to microphone use in apps for yourself. i+n iOS Settings, go to Privacy –> Microphone; on modern Android, go to Apps & notifications –> App Permissions, then Microphone.
+Additionally, you can check where you’ve consented to microphone use in apps for yourself.
+In iOS Settings, go to Privacy –> Microphone; on modern Android, go to Apps & notifications –> App Permissions, then Microphone.

 However, no matter how the consent information is presented, it’s often quickly agreed to – in some cases, even by children.
 Plus, it’s just not clear to many consumers that an app will continue to be listening even when their phone is not being used and stowed away in their pocket, for example.
 (Alphonso’s software can work in a pocket, too, The NYT said.)